rd--/hsc3/md/help.md

 $
 ~~~~

+## sc3-help scdoc-local

-`sc3-help scdoc-local` locates entries for some subjects at the
+Locates entries for some subjects at the
 SC3-DOC HTML system and opens them using `BROWSER` or `x-www-browser`.

 ~~~~